-As a traveler rejoining a new landscape, I’d like to think we’re all collectively thinking harder about how our journeys affect local communities and do more research into where our money is best spent.
+As a traveler rejoining a new landscape, I’d like to think we’re all collectively thinking harder about how our journeys affect local communities and doing more research into where our money is best spent.
 That’s exactly why the Lodge at Jaguar Reef—entirely Belizean owned and operated from top to bottom—was a natural first choice after their November 2020 reopening.
 Not to mention, the promise of adventure and seclusion is precisely why Hopkins’ allure is on the rise.

 Except for the squally unquiet Great-tailed Grackle, everything seemed to hold its breath at dawn: the jutting foliage amidst semi-thatched dwellings, almost-arrogant egrets, and a well-fed iguana strewn out on the property’s (now decorative) dugout canoe.
 Inhaling deep while swirling my room-brewed coffee in hand, I gaze out from my second-story Seaview Villa onto an equally quiet sunrise: cloud cover mutes the fiery ball ahead, leaking tones of orange and pink into my balcony.

-Golden sugar-like sand frames contemporary villas and warm colonial-style architecture with honest accessories here; the bathrooms opens up—along with the rooms—from their plate-glass showers to in-room plunge pools of their own mini-courtyard, which have become the new Belize Collection signature feature.
+Golden sugar-like sand frames contemporary villas and warm colonial-style architecture with honest accessories here; the bathrooms open up—along with the rooms—from their plate-glass showers to in-room plunge pools of their own mini-courtyard, which have become the new Belize Collection signature feature.